 The purpose of these windows is to provide a quick summary view of more major events.
 And, when a new connection is repeating with the same results, these entries are bundled together in the display.
 In the window at right (click to enlarge) you can see summary views of Clients and Base Stations connecting and disconnecting.

 A label (at the bottom of the window) shows the number of Caster Tables served as well as the number of current connection attempts that were rejected from blocked IPs.

 The Console is used for general purpose logging of all events in SNIP.

 The log records a linear time stamped sequence of the various connection and data serving events that occur in SNIP.

-The log entries often provide more detailed data that is needed when not performing analysis a problem, and can easily become overwhelming.
+The log entries often provide more detailed data than is needed when not performing analysis is a problem, and can easily become overwhelming.
 A set of controls above the log display allows simple basic filtering operations on the log, useful to reduce the entries displayed to a more manageable level.

 See this article for further details on how to manage what items are displayed.